 Buckpool is a welcoming club, the doors are always open.
-It will be our pleasure to organise your golf be it as an individual, group or Society.
-Full changing facilities including toilets & showers and safe storage are available.
+It will be our pleasure to organise your golf be it as an individual, group or society.
+Full changing facilities including toilets and showers and safe storage are available.

 Before, during and after a game of golf, the club can cater for your every need.
-Our well stocked bar and kitchen can rustle up anything from a quick Coffee & Sandwich to a 3 course meal.
+Our well-stocked bar and kitchen can rustle up anything from a quick Coffee & Sandwich to a three-course meal.

 For smaller groups our lounge is warm, comfortable and friendly, the perfect place to relax with a few drinks and reminisce about those missed putts or sandy saves.
 But if your not a golfer why not become one of our House members at Buckpool Golf Club – only £2 for the first year.

-If you’re energetic Buckpool has 2 squash courts, which can be hired by visitors
+If you’re energetic Buckpool has two squash courts, which can be hired by visitors

 The Function Hall being one of the largest in the area comfortably seats around 120 people with its own bar.
 It is available for parties and private lets We are also licenced for Weddings.

 Buckpool Golf Club was founded in 1933.
 The course was created on land from three adjoining farms, initiated by the Town Council as part of a National scheme to relieve severe unemployment caused by the depression in the Herring Fishing industry.